 Although it is important to check with your insurance company and dental office for a pricing comparison, most people find the two methods to be similar in terms of the financial cost.
 This is because the same day crowns are produced solely in-house without the need for outsourcing to a third-party laboratory.
 Plus, you are paying for less time in the office and receiving more time to spend on other activities as you only need one visit.
 This is especially helpful for those who find it challenging to take time off from work or other responsibilities.

 Therefore, since both methods will restore your tooth to its natural beauty and give you back that confident smile, the decision to use a same day crown method over a traditional crown-making method ultimately may come down to Dr. Powell’s recommendation and convenience.
 Also, you may find the financial cost is fairly similar with both methods since Dr. Powell and his team are able to pass along the cost savings of crafting the same day crown in-house from start to finish within the same visit.
 If you are in or traveling to the general Hickory area in the foothills of North Carolina and would like to set up a free dental consultation, contact Dr. Powell’s office using our online form or call the office at (828) 322-2133.
-With his pain-free techniques and lack of need for general anesthesia, you may find you will never look at going to the dentist the same way again!

 I am an experienced well-established dentist in the Hickory, North Carolina area, and I love what I do each day.
 If you would like advanced technology coupled with high-level techniques and quality care you can trust for dental services such as same day crowns, gum grafting, one hour teeth whitening, sealants, same day porcelain veneers, a root canal, or restored implants, read about what my patients have to say on my website and then contact my office at (828) 322-2133.
 My team and I look forward to meeting you.